PEMF for Back Pain Relief: 7 Science-Backed Reasons to Try

 7. It’s Convenient and Easy to Use at Home

-As much as I love seeing clients at our wellness center, I’m actually thrilled when they’re ready to transition to at-home PEMF therapy.
+As much as I love seeing clients at our wellness center, I’m thrilled when they’re ready to transition to at-home PEMF therapy.

-One of the biggest game-changers I’ve witnessed in recent years is how accessible and user-friendly home PEMF devices have become.
 Gone are the days when you needed a bulky, complicated machine or professional supervision for every session.

 Best PEMF Devices for Back Pain